imohib/farewell-immutablejs/README.md

 > codemod is a tool/library to assist you with large-scale codebase refactors that can be partially automated but still require human oversight and occasional intervention.

+## How to use

+> npm install -g farewell-immutablejs
+> farewell-immutablejs

 ## Features

 ### Drop immutable import